scalar-labs/scalardl/docs/applications/escrow-payment/README.md

-# Scalar DL Escrow payment CLI
+# ScalarDL Escrow payment CLI

-The following is a simple Java CLI application to try out and test [Scalar DL](https://github.com/scalar-labs/scalardl).
+The following is a simple Java CLI application to try out and test [ScalarDL](https://github.com/scalar-labs/scalardl).
 PicoCLI is used as a CLI framework.

-Scalar DL has support and SDK for multiple languages.
+ScalarDL has support and SDK for multiple languages.
 In this example, JAVA is used.

 As this is just a sample project, all commands can be run via Gradle.
 This is not a production-ready example and is only provided as study material.

-Please check out the mentioned Makefile commands and the official Scalar DL documentation to see which commands are being executed.
+Please check out the mentioned Makefile commands and the official ScalarDL documentation to see which commands are being executed.